Countershading: In animals

 Countershading is observed in a wide range of animal groups, both terrestrial, such as deer, and marine, such as sharks.
 It is the basis of camouflage in both predators and prey.
 It is used alongside other forms of camouflage including colour matching and disruptive coloration.
-Among predatory fish, the gray snapper, Lutianus griseus, is effectively flattened by its countershading, while it hunts an "almost invisible" prey, the hardhead fish, Atherina laticeps which swims over greyish sands.
+Among predatory fish, the gray snapper, Lutianus griseus, is effectively flattened by its countershading, while it hunts an "almost invisible" prey, the hardhead silverside, Atherina laticeps which swims over greyish sands.
 Other countershaded marine animals include blue shark, herring, and dolphin; while fish such as the mackerel and sergeant fish are both countershaded and patterned with stripes or spots.

 Mesozoic marine reptiles had countershading.
 Fossilised skin pigmented with dark-coloured eumelanin reveals that ichthyosaurs, leatherback turtles and mosasaurs had dark backs and light bellies.
 The ornithischian dinosaur Psittacosaurus similarly appears to have been countershaded, implying that its predators detected their prey by deducing shape from shading.
 Modelling suggests further that the dinosaur was optimally countershaded for a closed habitat such as a forest.